Birth Rights in the European Union: Mobilizing Change

 2:30 Round-Tables:

-These proceedings will include hour-lasting small group debates of 10-12 people.
-Each round table debates will be conducted by a skilled expert.
-Participants can decide which round tables they desire to adjust.
+These sessions will consist of hour-long small group discussions of 10-12 people.
+Each round table discussion will be led by an expert with experience and insight into the issue at stake.
+Attendees can choose which round tables they wish to join.

 4:30 Break